Create, edit and delete accounts

 In the category menu, you must select the correct category for the account.

-It is important that you select the correct category since Sage One Accounting uses the categories to calculate the values on the Profit and Loss report and the Statement of Assets and Liabilities report.
+It is important that you select the correct category since Accounting uses the categories to calculate the values on the Profit and Loss report and the Statement of Assets and Liabilities report.

 Account categories cannot be created or edited.
 All of the categories that you will need for your business have been created for you.
 When you create accounts, you must select the correct category from the categories that are available.